CarylThom/AllVeggie/README.md

 * [www.Responsivedesignchecker.com]

-* Pencil: - Pencil was used to create the wireframe.
+* Pencil: Pencil was used to create the wireframe.

+* Materialize: Materialize was used as an additional design library.

 ## Testing